-The U.S. military has been building up forces near Venezuela, including this week, sending the USS Gerald R. Ford aircraft carrier to the Caribbean.
-Media reports speculate that the Trump Administration’s ultimate goal is regime change in Venezuela, and President Trump has said he thinks that Venezuelan President Nicolas Maduro’s days are numbered.
+The U.S. military has been building up forces near Venezuela, sending the USS Gerald R. Ford aircraft carrier to the Caribbean.
+Media reports have speculated that the Trump Administration’s ultimate goal is regime change in Venezuela.
+President Trump has said he thinks that Venezuelan President Nicolás Maduro’s days are numbered, and these remarks were followed by Maduro’s capture and transfer to the U.S. on January 3, leaving the regime he led intact, for now.
 But how these pieces fit together and what might come next is not clear.
 We spoke with Professor Michael Shifter, adjunct professor in the Center for Latin American Studies, about the Trump Administration’s strategy for Venezuela.
 Shifter is the former president of the Inter-American Dialogue, a leading policy forum for Western Hemisphere Affairs.

 Q: The Trump Administration has maintained that the 20 U.S. military strikes against fishing boats in the Caribbean Sea and Eastern Pacific Ocean since September 2 are a response to drug smuggling.
 How does this differ from the approach that the U.S. has historically taken to maritime drug smuggling off the coast of Latin America?